canzinger/HeimlichAndCo/Documentation/Cards.md

 # Cards

-There are 3 different general types of cards:
+In general, there are 3 different types of cards:

 - HeimlichAndCoAddScorePointsCard
 - HeimlichAndCoMoveSafeCard